ctaylo21/termy-the-terminal/README.md

 );
 ```

-The example file system needs to be a particular format:
+The file system needs to be a particular format:

 ```javascript
 const exampleFileSystem = {